mathiase4/Vibe-Check/README.md

 ## What i have done today
-- 2025-06-18, i have created the Quiz through html simple structure and made the questions inside the js file.
+- I have created the Quiz through html simple structure and made the questions inside the js file.
-- 2025-06-19, been developing the Quiz in js for the most part, fixed the buttons/answers and scoreboard, fixed Favicon so it looks more nice aswell.
+- Been developing the Quiz in js for the most part, fixed the buttons/answers and scoreboard, fixed Favicon so it looks more nice aswell.
-- 2025-06-21, got stuck on code in JS,Trying to fix the audio/right/wrong sounds. dont know how to fix it but im trying my best.
+- Got stuck on code in JS,Trying to fix the audio/right/wrong sounds. dont know how to fix it but im trying my best.
-- 2025-06-22, fixed the problem on playagainbutton, didnt have DOMcontenctLoaded on the script so got error in devtools.
+- Fixed the problem on playagainbutton, didnt have DOMcontenctLoaded on the script so got error in devtools.
-- 2025-06-23, goes pretty well actually. the quiz feels kinda finished already. fixed the buttons from max-width 400 to 200px so it looks nice on all screens!, checked the code with validator for html and css, no errors or warnings were found!. did lighthouse check in incognito mode, in devtools and everything looks good!
+- Goes pretty well actually. the quiz feels kinda finished already. fixed the buttons from max-width 400 to 200px so it looks nice on all screens!, checked the code with validator for html and css, no errors or warnings were found!. did lighthouse check in incognito mode, in devtools and everything looks good!
 95+% in performance in everything!